xojs/xo/readme.md

 		--config          Path to a XO configuration file --semicolon       Use semicolons [Default: true]
-		--react           Include React specific parsing and xo-react linting rules [Default: false] --prettier        Format with prettier or turn off prettier conflicted rules when set to 'compat' [Default: false] --print-config    Print the effective ESLint config for the given file --version         Print XO version
+		--react           Include React specific parsing and xo-react linting rules [Default: false] --prettier        Format with prettier or turn off prettier-conflicted rules when set to 'compat' [Default: false] --print-config    Print the effective ESLint config for the given file --version         Print XO version
 		--open            Open files with issues in your editor